Kodenaime/Kodenaime/README.md

-- 👋 Hi, I’m @Kodenaime
+- 👋 Hi, I’m iamdaniel
 - 👀 I’m interested in getting better in android development and Web development
 - 🌱 I’m currently learning android development
 - 💞️ I’m looking to collaborate on a student website